 After an arrest for a DUI, the arresting officer is required to immediately forward a copy of the notice of suspension or revocation form and any driver license confiscated to the DMV.
 If the suspension or revocation is upheld during the DMV’s administrative review, you have the right to request a hearing to contest the suspension or revocation.

 You must request the hearing from the DMV within 10 days of receipt of the suspension or revocation order, which you will likely receive upon your arrest.
+This will halt the automatic process of suspension or revocation and until the DMV has conducted an administrative review.
 If the review at the DMV shows that there is no basis for the suspension or revocation, the action will be set aside and your driving privileges will be reinstated.
 The DMV will notify you in writing only if the suspension of revocation is set aside following the administrative review.

 In California, a person arrested for a first offense DUI potentially faces both administrative and criminal penalties.
 The severity on the penalties is determined by whether or not you took a chemical test, other aggravating factors, and case-specific details.